Dorothy Speckard: Anne of Denmark

 Anne of Denmark made her a "chamberer" of the bedchamber and a lady of her privy chamber.
 According to a surviving wardrobe inventory, she received some of the clothes delivered to the queen, and on 30 May 1610 the queen gave her a black satin gown.

-As a New Year's day gift in January 1605 she gave King James two handkerchiefs embroidered with Venice gold and a cutwork handkerchief.
+As a New Year's Day gift in January 1605 she gave King James two handkerchiefs embroidered with Venice gold and a cutwork handkerchief.
 She supplied Anne of Denmark with £350 of goods while the queen was lying in at Greenwich Palace in 1605, pregnant with Princess Mary.
 In October 1607 Susan de Vere, Countess of Montgomery, a lady-in-waiting to Anna of Denmark took sick-leave from court.
 Her uncle Robert Cecil, 1st Earl of Salisbury sent her a present for the queen.
 She wrote that "Mrs Speckerd" would make it up, as he had instructed, and she would present it to the queen when she was well.

 She made costumes for the masque Tethys' Festival in 1610.

+Speckard was given mourning clothes on the death of Prince Henry in 1612.
 In 1615 King James granted the couple rights in the Somerset manors of Norton St Philip and Hinton Charterhouse.

 In December 1617 the Venetian ambassador Piero Contarini described the appearance of Anne of Denmark at Somerset House.
 Her hair was dressed with diamonds and other jewels and extended in rays or like the petals of a sunflower with artificial hair.
 This may have been provided by Speckard, or the Queen's tire-woman in ordinary, Blanche Swansted.
 Swanstead was sent to Edinburgh at the Union of Crowns in 1603 to dress Anne of Denmark's hair and remained in her service.

-When Anne of Denmark died in 1619 Speckard provided a veil for the funeral effigy, and walked in the procession, listed with the ladies of the Privy Chamber.
+When Anne of Denmark died in 1619 Speckard provided a veil edged with lace for the funeral effigy, and walked in the procession, listed with the ladies of the Privy Chamber.
 An inventory was made of the queen's possessions at Somerset House and a red leather case with the queen's embroidered linen waistcoats and silk stockings was noted as "Mrs Speckarts charge", her responsibility.

 Abraham Speckard was involved in long-running Chancery case with debtors including Sir John Kennedy, the husband of Elizabeth Brydges.
 He was an investor in the Somers Isles Company formed to colonise Bermuda.